JjyKsi/bmw-legacyline/README.md

 ## Development Notes
 - The actual API client and feature implementation live under `docs/` for now; review those files before adding functionality.
 - The integration uses the domain `cardata_legacyline`.
 The initial configuration flow signs in with email, password, region, and a single-use captcha token before any platforms are loaded.
+- Access and refresh tokens are stored in the config entry data and refreshed automatically with the documented OAuth flow.
 # bmw-legacyline